eudoxia0/eudoxia0.github.io/_drafts/wishlist-zero-cost-abstractions.md

 ---
 title: A Wishlist of Zero-Cost Abstractions
-summary: What I want from the next generation of practical programming languages.
+summary: A wishlist of language features, their use cases, and how they affect language complexity.
 tags: [plt]
 ---

 This article is a list, in no particular order, of features I want to see in programming languages.
+I note practical use cases, and the extent to which these features affect language complexity.

 # Units of Measure